-Throughout all of the activities and expeditions mentioned, pupils are encouraged to build on their skills of teamwork, self-reliance and leadership.
+Through these expeditions and activities our pupils are encouraged to build up their individual skills, their sense of working as a team, and their leadership potential.
+They work towards becoming self-reliant and confident that they can negotiate the task.
 Older pupils are often placed in positions of responsibility on these trips and progress to achieving nationally recognised leadership and instructional awards.

 Outdoor Pursuits and Leadership Co-ordinator: Jay Watts